Northern saw-whet owl: Description

-The scientific description of one of the subspecies of this owl is attributed to the Rev. John Henry Keen who was a missionary in Canada in 1896.
+The scientific description of one of the subspecies of this owl is attributed to the Rev. John Henry Keen, a missionary in Canada in 1896.
 Adults are 17–22 cm long with a 42–56.3 cm wingspan.
 They can weigh from 54 to 151 g with an average of around 80 g, making them one of the smallest owls in North America.
-They are similar in size to the American robin.
-Northern saw-whet owls do not exhibit sexual dimorphism through their plumage and were often sexed by size dimorphism, where females are larger than males.
+They are similar in size to the American robin (78.5 g).
+Northern saw-whet owls do not exhibit sexual dimorphism in their plumage, so are often sexed by size dimorphism—females are larger than males.
 Females on average weigh 100 g and males on average weigh 75 g.
 Northern saw-whet owls have porphyrin pigments in their flight feathers.
-When exposed to a UV light the ventral side of the wing, the feathers will fluoresce a neon pink.
-This is used in order to estimate molt and age in adult northern saw-whet owls.
+When exposed to a UV light, feathers on the ventral side of the wing fluoresce a neon pink.
+This is used in order to estimate molt and age in adults.

 The northern saw-whet owl has a round, light, white face with brown and cream streaks; they also have a dark beak and yellow eyes.
+The underparts are pale with dark shaded areas; the upper parts are brown or reddish with white spots.
 Juveniles have a dark brown head and wings, and a tawny rust-colored breast and belly.
 There is also a distinct white, Y-shaped coloration between their eyes.
-The juveniles can often be confused with the juvenile Boreal owls.
-Northern saw-whet owls resemble the short-eared owl, because they also lack ear tufts, but are much smaller.
-The underparts are pale with dark shaded areas; the upper parts are brown or reddish with white spots.
+Saw-whet owls can be confused with boreal owls, but are distinguishable by their larger size, bill color, and lack of a spotted forehead.
 They are quite common, but hard to spot.

 There are two subspecies of the northern saw-whet owl: the Aegolius acadicus acadicus found all around North America and the non-migratory Aegolius acadicus brooksi endemic to the Haida Gwaii archipelago in British Columbia.
 A. a. brooksi is identified by a darker, buffier plumage and has been proposed as a separate species, the Haida Gwaii saw-whet owl.
 Isolated populations of northern saw-whet owls in the Allegheny Plateau and Southern Appalachian Mountains have been found to be morphologically different to mid-range owls and as genetically distinct as the subspecies A.a.brooksi in British Columbia.